I’m ready for the limelight —Priscilla Ojo

 What kind of woman do you want to become?

-You are stepping into the limelight that could make or mar your career; do you think you can handle it?
+You are stepping into the limelight that could make or break your career.
+Do you think you can handle it?

-I think I have a very tough skin and I think I can handle it.
+I think I have very tough skin and I think I can handle it.

 What is that key advice from your mom and how it has helped you?

 Just be yourself and be true to yourself regardless of what people say.
-It’s who you are when people are not there is what is important.
-Asides from fame, media, who are you to people, do you show kindness?
+It’s who you are when people are not there that is important.
+Aside from fame, media, who are you to people, do you show kindness?
 Do you help people?
 That is what is important and that’s why I am as humble as possible.

-Any time you appear in public with male celebrities, people tend to believe there is more to your closeness than meet the eye; how does that make you feel?
+Any time you appear in public with male celebrities, people tend to believe there is more to your closeness than meets the eye; how does that make you feel?

 I feel like when people see a male and female together, they just assume that they are dating.
 I’m a very hard working person and I connect with many important people; celebrities, media personalities and it is normal for people to put people together and assume what is not the true reflection of things, so I don’t really let it get to me.